 The central Multi-Sectoral Steering and Coordination Committees are chaired by the National Planning Commission's Vice Chair and Social Sector Member, respectively.
 The decentralised coordination platform of the Steering Committees, at the district and village development levels, have been created and are functional.
+The National Planning Commission, with support from the National Nutrition and Food Security Secretariat convenes the MSP members regularly, at different levels (policy, coordination and planning and implementation levels).
+A donor convener is yet to be nominated.
+Advocacy efforts from the Ward Citizen Forum has led to the development and endorsement of district plans.

-The National are being drafted and consultations on the Food Security and Sovereignty Policy are in progress.
+The Right to Food Act and Food Safety Policy are being drafted and consultations on the Food Security and Sovereignty Policy are in progress.
 The implementation of the Multi-Sectoral Nutrition Plan is underway.
 Three stakeholder statements have been issued, and Paras Khadka, captain of Nepal's cricket team, has been appointed Goodwill Ambassador for nutrition, food security and the 'Golden 1,000 Days' campaign.
 Post-earthquake, emergency responses have been implemented in 14 affected districts, covering all building blocks of nutrition.